ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 } UpdateResponse;
 ~~~

-Users verify the UpdateResponse as if it were a SearchResponse for the most
+Users verify the UpdateResponse as if it were a SearchResponse for the greatest
-recent version of `label`.
-To aid verification, the update response
+version of `label`.
+To aid verification, the update response provides the
-provides the `UpdatePrefix` structure necessary to reconstruct the
+`UpdatePrefix` structure necessary to reconstruct the `UpdateValue`.
-`UpdateValue`.

 <!-- TODO: This could probably be a lot more efficient -->